nautechsystems/nautilus_trader/docs/concepts/data.md

 - It does not require any separate running components (for example a database)
 - It is quick and simple to get up and running with

-The Arrow schemas used for the Parquet format are either single sourced in the core `persistence` Rust library, or available from the `/serialization/arrow/schema.py` module.
+The Arrow schemas used for the Parquet format are either single sourced in the core `persistence` Rust crate, or available from the `/serialization/arrow/schema.py` module.

 ```{note}